darksoil-studio/p2p-shipyard/docs/guides/overview.md

 Furthermore, there aren't a lot of resources out there to help developers have a smooth building experience.

-This is why built p2p Shipyard. **It's an all-included development toolkit for building peer-to-peer apps**.
+This is why built p2p Shipyard. **It's an all-included development suite for building peer-to-peer apps**.

 ## Tech stack